 Medicare is a federal program to help older Americans and some disabled Americans pay for the high cost of health care.
-However, Medicare was never intended to cover all your health care costs.
+However, Medicare was never intended to cover all your healthcare costs.
 So even if you’re covered by Medicare, you are still responsible for a large portion of your healthcare costs.
 That’s where a Blue Cross and Blue Shield of Illinois Medicare Supplement Plan can help.

 What Medicare Doesn’t Cover